 Any additional guests who do not have a ticket will be able to watch your congregation via a live stream in a lecture theatre on the ground floor of the Great Hall.

 Following the congregation, you are politely asked to vacate the hall in order for staff to prepare for the next congregation.
 You may wish to avail yourself of the catering facilities on offer, have photographs taken, or make your way to the College reception.

-Bay Campus Map
+Bay Campus Map and Zone Map

 An official photographer from Ede and Ravenscroft will be available at all congregations.

 The company offers many different bundles of photographs, including photographs with family and individual photos of the graduate.